-How to test copy-and-paste in Windows Phone Emulator
+How to test copy-and-paste in the emulator for Windows Phone 8

 Windows Phone Emulator supports copy and paste.
 You can use the emulator to test copy and paste functionality in your apps.

 This topic contains the following sections.

 To complete these procedures, you must have the Windows Phone SDK installed.
 For more information, see Get the SDK.